-We expect that anticipated 2015 cash needs will be met with borrowings under our credit facility, proceeds from commercial paper, anticipated cash flows from operations, a tax refund relating to 2014 bonus depreciation and distributions from Enable.
+We expect that anticipated 2016 cash needs will be met with borrowings under our credit facility, proceeds from commercial paper, anticipated cash flows from operations, distributions from Enable and Enable's redemption of \$363 million of notes owed to us.
 Discretionary financing or refinancing may result in the issuance of debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of debt in the capital markets, funds raised in the commercial paper markets and additional credit facilities may not, however, be available to us on acceptable terms.

-The following table sets forth our capital expenditures for 2014 and estimates of our capital expenditures for currently identified and planned projects for 2015 through 2019 (in millions):
+The following table sets forth our capital expenditures for 2015 and estimates of our capital expenditures for currently identified or planned projects for 2016 through 2020: